mybringback22/flutter_awesome_ui_kit/README.md

 ### Profile Display Size

-ProfileDisplaySize is used for making different size for AwesomeProfileImage
+ProfileDisplaySize is used for making different size for AwesomeProfileImage.

 ```dart
 ProfileDisplaySize.mini